Right to Product Safety & Quality in Saudi Arabia

 What is this right?

-• Arabic labelling: Products must have labels in Arabic showing ingredients, origin, expiry date, and usage instructions.
+• Arabic labelling: All consumer products must have labels in Arabic showing ingredients, country of origin, expiry date, and usage instructions.
+Imported products without Arabic labels have not been legally cleared.

-• Recalls: The Ministry of Commerce (MoC) can order product recalls if a safety defect is discovered after sale.
+• Recalls: The MOC can order product recalls if a safety defect is found post-sale — recall notices are published on the MOC website and app.

-• Liability: Manufacturers, importers, and retailers are all jointly liable for defective products that cause harm.
+• Joint liability: Manufacturers, importers, and retailers are all jointly liable for defective products that cause harm.

 When does it apply?